citp/privacy-policy-historical/g/gp/gpf/gpf-comics.com.md

-> *The following text is extracted and transformed from the gpf-comics.com privacy policy that was archived on 2016-06-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160608022016id_/http%3A//www.gpf-comics.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gpf-comics.com privacy policy that was archived on 2016-11-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161123045653id_/http%3A//www.gpf-comics.com/privacy.php) for the most accurate reproduction.*

 # GPF: Privacy Statement and Ad Info

+We are currently experiencing problems sending e-mail to users with Microsoft-owned addresses (Hotmail, Outlook.com, Live.com, etc.).
+Despite the fact that we have numerous anti-spam countermeasures in place that seem to be working fine with other services, Microsoft is branding everything from our ISP as spam.
+If you have a [Premium](https://web.archive.org/premium/) or [Forum](https://web.archive.org/forum/) account attached to a Microsoft-provided address, please check your spam or junk folders and mark any expected messages from us as "ham".
+(Of course, please continue to mark legitimate spam as such.)
+Otherwise, we suggest switching mail providers for your GPF accounts.
+We apologize for the inconvenience.

 ### Privacy Statement